alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 Let's try something else not directly related to programming.
 Let's see if modern AI assistants can handle a task of analyzing a TCP packet capture.

-Objective: evaluate AI assistant's ability to analyze packet captures
+Objective: Evaluate AI assistant's ability to analyze packet captures

 Challenge:
 - Download a packet capture in text format using the link